 - May decrease cholesterol.

-- May offer benefits as it relates to Huntington’s disease, Alzheimer’s, and stroke.
+- It may offer benefits as it relates to Huntington’s disease, Alzheimer’s, and stroke.

 RESEARCH ON TUDCA